 Mason Farm Biological Reserve, Chapel Hill, Orange County

 Under the auspices of the NC Botanical Garden, this is perhaps the most popular birding spot in Chapel Hill.
 Access requires driving across a ford over Morgan Creek, but except for times of extremely high water, this is passable in most passenger cars.
-(Permit not required, but get one from the NC Botanical Garden office anyway.
-It’s free and helps the Garden document its popularity.)
 Fields, forests, wetlands.
 Great year round.